facelessuser/ApplySyntax/docs/src/markdown/usage.md

 So, if we had a file named `test.py3.temp`, it normally wouldn't match one of default rules.
 With the above rule, the file would be retried as `test.py3` and would match the Python syntax rule.

+!!! new "Changed 4.0"
+    On Windows systems, paths are now normalized to from using `\` to `/`.
+This makes creating patterns for cross platform use much easier, but it may break some existing rules in the short term.

 ### Project Specific Rules